mstksg/inCode/copy/entries/huffman-2.md

-For our last section, we are going to be focusing on pulling it all together to make a streaming compression/decompression interface that will be able to read a file and encode/decode into a new file as it goes, in constant memory.
+For our last section, we are going to be focusing on pulling it all together to make a streaming compression/decompression interface that will be able to read a file and encode/decode into a new file as it goes, in constant memory, using pipes.
 We will also be looking at some optimization tricks we can do to get things just right, and other things to wrap up.